Dogwatch!

 NB Don’t worry.
 We don’t intend to make this a space for frequent twee self-indulgence!
 But in the absence of anything history-related, and because I need to try out the blog facility on the website… I’m assuming that anyone who has no interest whatsoever in this sort of thing will have stopped reading long before now!

 As some of you will know, Robert and his parents had dogs for as long as he can remember, until the demise of Bob (the legendarily irrascible-but-fun terrier) in 2015, which left a sad dog-shaped hole in the home.
-Still more sadly, other things soon developed, which meant that a new dog wasn’t an option (and yes - for those of you who have been with Robert a while now, that is indeed his late mother, Vonnie, beaming behind him in the photo left!).
+Still more sadly, other things soon developed, which meant that a new dog wasn’t an option (and yes - for those of you who have been with Robert a while now, that is indeed his late mother, Vonnie, beaming behind him in the photo [right]!).

 When Robert and I got together, I knew that it was but a matter of time before the D-word would be mentioned.
 What I didn’t expect was that it would be me who mentioned it seriously first!
 We knew that during lockdown wasn’t the best time - not least because the whole world was apparently going pet-crazy - but we were both so smitten by Duffy’s profile on The Dogs Trust website that we couldn’t not at least try to meet her.
 There were, apparently, many applications, but the lovely Amy at the Trust decided that we might be a good ‘fit’ for her, and fortunately Duffy seemed to agree when we met her, with encouragement all round from the lovely Jason.

 As a sidebar… many of you will know this already, but it’s worth saying regardless.
-Absolutely everyone with whom we’ve spoken or met at The Dogs Trust has been utterly amazing.
+Absolutely everyone whom we’ve met at The Dogs Trust has been utterly amazing.
 They so clearly care about each individual dog in their charge, with apparently boundless energy and kindness - and they’ve also been brilliant with Robert and me as new adopters.
 If you’re considering giving a dog a home, do please consider getting in touch with them.

 But back to Duffy… The poor thing has clearly had horribly difficult times in her four-and-a-half years.
-She’d arrived at the Trust pregnant - hence, one presumes, the name (I’m ashamed to admit that it took me longer than it should have to twig that.
+She’d arrived at the Trust pregnant - hence her name, i.e. she was up the duff (I’m ashamed to admit that it took me longer than it should have to twig that.
 Until Robert pointed it out, I’d been wondering whether we might give her a new name, as she’d only been Duffy for a few weeks, and I thought we could come up with something better.
 I instantly saw the error of my ways) - and very anxious.
 We learnt that she had been even more anxious than we’d initially known when we took her back to the Trust to be spayed, four weeks after she’d come home with us, and met the lovely Kevin.
 He had, it transpired, spent many hours hunkered down with her in her cage, patiently reassuring her that not all people are mean to dogs.
 We had, however, known from the outset that she’d experienced cruelty - not least because she was utterly smitten by Robert at all times except whenever he came into a room through any door, at which point she was utterly terrified.
 We don’t want to think about what might have happened to the poor mite when another particular man came through a door, but it’s clearly left a painful scar.
 Fortunately, Robert and doors were soon no longer frightening - as those of you who have seen Duffy happily pottering about in the background of his Zoom classes will have seen!

 We all settled into our new home life far more easily and happily than we’d expected.
 Robert had forgotten that dogs came in an amiable, mostly well-behaved, and affectionate option.
 He has got over his initial dismay that not all dogs want to go outside, let alone for long walks (and has learnt to not even think about it if it’s raining!), and Duffy has revealed more and more of her character almost by the day, and learnt, slowly but surely, to play - initially with Robert, and eventually on her own as well.